01°17′N 103°50′E · Singapore

 Yunnan in December is cold at altitude.
 Expect -5°C to 20°C — Shangri-La sits at 3,450 m and snow is possible.
 Bring proper thermals, a heated or wind-blocking mid-layer, and waterproof outer gear.
 This is the section most riders underpack for.

-Max 15 riders · 1 spot remaining
+Max 15 riders · 2 spots remaining

 Are you ready